skullernet/q2pro/README.md

 Q2PRO
 =====

-Q2PRO is an enhanced, multiplayer oriented Quake 2 client and server.
+Q2PRO is an enhanced Quake 2 client and server for Windows and Linux.
+Supported features include:

-Features include:

-* rewritten OpenGL renderer optimized for stable FPS
+* unified OpenGL renderer with support for GL 1.1–1.4, 3.0+, GL ES 3.0+
+* enhanced console command completion
-* enhanced client console with persistent history
+* persistent and searchable console command history
+* rendering / physics / packet rate separation
+* ZIP packfiles (.pkz)
+* JPEG/PNG textures
-* ZIP packfiles (.pkz), JPEG and PNG textures, MD3 models
+* MD3 and MD5 (re-release) models
+* Ogg Vorbis music and Ogg Theora cinematics
-* fast HTTP downloads
+* fast and secure HTTP downloads
 * multichannel sound using OpenAL
+* stereo WAV files support
-* recording from demos, forward and backward seeking
+* forward and backward seeking in demos
+* recording from demos
-* server side multiview demos and GTV capabilities
+* server side multiview demos
+* live game broadcasting capabilities
+* network protocol extensions for larger maps
+* won't crash if game data is corrupted

 For building Q2PRO, consult the INSTALL.md file.

+Q2PRO doesn't have releases.
+It is always recommended to use the git master version.

 Nightly Windows builds are available at https://skuller.net/q2pro/